 Why choose small groups?

 Many of our students struggle with larger group settings.
-They either feel isolated or withdrawn or act out to draw attention to themselves to ensure they get their needs met.
+They either feel isolated or withdrawn or act out to draw attention to themselves to help get their needs met.
 A lot of the girls we work with have a history of social rejection, being bullied, and low-self esteem that have contributed to few close or positive relationships.
 With smaller class sizes and groups, students cannot slip under the radar and staff is better able to get to know their individual needs.

 In a classroom setting, teachers are able to work more closely with students and provide additional academic support.
 In a group therapy setting, students feel more comfortable sharing with others as there is less pressure and more time for their voice to be heard.
 Based on shared struggles, Asheville Academy offers rotating personalized groups focused on specific topics where girls discuss their experiences and learn new skills to help them overcome challenges they’ve faced.
 Through group therapy, girls realize that they are not alone and that others are there to help.